 By Sierra Castillo, for Get Wet 2016.

-Suspended splash distorts beautiful mountain background in Phelps Lake in Grand Teton National Park, WY.
+Suspended splash, created literally by hand, distorts beautiful mountain background in Phelps Lake in Grand Teton National Park, WY.

 Get Wet report

 By Sierra Castillo for Flow Visualization, MCEN 4151

 Introduction and Background

 Flow Visualization is dedicated to producing images and videos of fluid phenomenon.
 The purpose of the Get Wet image, as our first assignment, is to experiment with different flow phenomena and to get practice producing images of fluids.
 For my submission, I wanted to demonstrate the physics of water when a splash is induced.
 Using a GoPro, I swam out into a lake and filmed myself splashing my hand/arms in the water.